maurobusso/maurobusso/README.md

 <img align="right" width="300px" height="200px" src="https://raw.githubusercontent.com/maurobusso/maurobusso/main/img1.webp" />

-I am Mauro, I'm a software developer, with a background in health care.
-My software developer journey started in 2021.

 Currently working at Funding Circle, a cutting edge fintech company specialized in lending to small businesses.

 While my primary focus is web development, I have a strong desire to expand my knowledge as a developer.
 Recently, I have been delving into Linux and actively staying updated on emerging technologies.